MiltonGreat/Supply-Chain-Inventory-Forecasting/README.md

 - **SchoolHoliday**: Whether the day is a school holiday.
 - **Promo**: Whether the store is running a promotion.
 - **CompetitionDistance**: The distance to the nearest competitor.

-## Objective

-The main objective of this project is to:

-1. **Predict daily sales** for each Rossmann store for a period of 6 weeks using historical data, promotions, holidays, and other factors.
-2. **Optimize inventory management** based on forecasted demand to help store managers make data-driven decisions.
-3. **Explore feature importance** and interpret model decisions using techniques like SHAP (SHapley Additive exPlanations).

 ## Methodology